 The biggest issue at the end was the cover.
 When it came to the moment we needed to upload it we then realised that it needed to have the front, spine and back cover all as one pdf… arghhhhhh… that was all I could say!
 After months of hard work, getting the text right for the companies and tweaking the book repeatedly I now found another problem.
 The person who had originally designed my front cover was snowed under at work and there was no way I could do this myself as I just didn’t have the computer software.
 I spoke to my cousin who was an absolute star and she agreed to help me in return for chocolates!
 She had it completed in an hour for me – yep, she’s an expert!

-So here I was about to upload it all, I wrote the description, chose the categories, chose the search words, filled out an online tax form and did the pricing – you really do, do it all yourself.
-Then I asked for a proof copy… thank goodness I did is all I can say.
-You think at this point nothing else can go wrong, nope I was wrong.
+So here I was about to upload it all, I wrote the description, chose the categories, chose the search words, filled out an online tax form and did the pricing – you really do, do it all yourself when it comes to self-publishing.
+Then I asked for a proof copy and thank goodness I did is all I can say.
+You think at this point nothing else can go wrong, but nope I was wrong.
 The images all came out a little too orange, a bit blurred and the cover had patches of pixelation.
 I spoke to Amazon who said that images can all vary depending on printing.
 I obviously wasn’t happy with this and asked for the book to be lightened.
 I waited for another copy to come and two turned up one day.
 I was holding my breath when I opened them, then gasped when I came face to face with what looked like a slightly car sick baby!!
 I now had a book that had a front cover too yellowy but the inside was fine.
 Another few emails later and they were trying to fob me off with it, saying it fell within their range of allowed printing variations.
 I demanded they got it right this time as I hadn’t gone to this much trouble to have a book a bit ok, I wanted a good quality finish.

 Once published it isn’t the end of it all – I now have to try and sell it.
-Having no contacts in marketing etc I am slowly doing my promoting via facebook on my writer page.
+Having no contacts in marketing, PR, social media etc. I am slowly doing my promoting via facebook on my writer page.
 I have contacted other facebook pages and some are happy to help, others say no due to advertising.
 I am bugging friends for reviews just so the book becomes known about – I can’t help parents if they don’t know the book exists!
 My main purpose was to give advice to others, advice I couldn’t find myself when I needed it the most.
 I am adding adverts where I can and have an article coming out on a local Mum’s page.
 Slowly getting there, but there is still so much going on behind the scenes that no one sees.
 After all, I still have my full-time job as a Mum to do too!